 3. Family Dental Insurance

-Family dental plans in Ontario are designed to cover you, your spouse, and your children under one policy.
-They often include preventive services for kids, such as fluoride treatments and sealants, and may offer orthodontic coverage for teens.
-One benefit of this type of insurance is that you pay lower costs per person compared to individual plans.
+Family dental plans in Ontario are designed to cover you, your spouse/common-law partner, and your dependent children under one policy.
+They often include strong preventive services for kids, such as fluoride treatments and sealants, and may offer orthodontic coverage for children and teens.

 4. Government Dental Programs